Microflow studio

 Output handles

 A node can have 0 or more output handles.
 These handles are used to connect the node to other nodes.
+Each node will have their own specific outputs which can be used to trigger other nodes.

 Node value